CodeYourFuture/syllabus-archive/introduction/week-2/git-workshop-transcript.md

 Turns out we do, but our robot is called Git.
 And whenever we want to use Git in a folder, to track our changes, we need to tell it to initialize in that folder.

-> So our third important word is
+> So our third important word is:
 > **init**

 To put it all together, the way we'd talk to Git is: